dart-lang/site-www/src/_guides/language/effective-dart/design.md

 following solutions:

 * Don't use `late`.
+* Use a factory constructor to compute the `final` field values.
 * Use `late`, but initialize the `late` field at its declaration.
 * Use `late`, but make the `late` field private and define a public getter for it.